joglomedia/jenkins-docker/README.md

 # jenkins-docker

 Build a Docker image using Jenkins pipeline and push it into Docker registry.
-This `jenkins-docker` image is built from jenkins official image, install Docker and give access to user ```jenkins``` build dockers.
+This `jenkins-docker` image is built from Jenkins official image, install Docker, and give access to user ```jenkins``` build images.

 Get the image from Docker Hub: [https://hub.docker.com/r/joglomedia/jenkins-docker](https://hub.docker.com/r/joglomedia/jenkins-docker)